nagi12147/yomichan-rice/README.md

 	list-style-position: inside;
 }
 ```

 ## Other
 Difference between the default yomichan handlebars and this **[here](https://www.diffchecker.com/BUc3h7Yv)**.

-Rather than using `{glossary}` to export all definition into Anki, the purpose of `{test}` was only for the first ordered dictionary and not the others.

 ## Resources
 * [stegatxins0#7346 Mining Setup](https://rentry.co/mining) (Yomichan setup)